MotusWTS/motus/inst/doc/upstream_api.md

       - motusTagID
       - ant
       - len

+Paging for this query is achieved by using the last returned value of `runID` as `runID` on subsequent calls.

 ### get all runs from given batch ###

 This would be called when building a copy of the receiver database; in that case, all runs, regardless of tag project, would be provided.

-   runs_for_batch (B)
+   runs_for_batch (batchID, runID)

-       - B: integer batch ID
+       - batchID: integer batch ID
+       - runID: integer largest runID we *already* have from this batch

-   - return a list of all runs from the batch with ID = B
+   - return a list of all runs from batch `batchID` with run ID > `runID`

    - columns should include these fields (as they exist in the transfer tables):